Stavros/TamaDoggy/README.md

 ## Information

 This application consists of three code snippets TamaDoggy, Animation, Doggy the two latter implements the required classes and the first is in the main app.
-It is based in code found on: https://www.andrew.cmu.edu/user/dboehle/tamagotchi/.
+It is based on code found at: https://www.andrew.cmu.edu/user/dboehle/tamagotchi/.
 For best UX run in Adnroid mode.

 ## Licence